srabhine/projet_modelisation_image_captioning/README.md

 ## This repository is an implementation of the paper "Towards Unsupervised Remote Sensing Image Captioning and Retrieval with Pre-Trained Language Models"

+Disclaimer: If you want more precision about the code I have commented all the steps

 ## Introduction

 Recent improvements in remote sensing technology have led to an unprecedented growth in the applications of Remote Sensing Images (RSI) for Geo-spatial Information